How to Prepare for Coding Interviews: Your No-Sweat Guide

 4. Top K Elements: If you see the words "top," "least," or "most frequent," your brain should immediately scream "Heap!"
 A min-heap or max-heap is almost always the key.

 Focusing on these patterns gives you a reusable toolkit.
-If you want to dive deeper, check out our guide on how to improve problem-solving skills.
+If you want to dive deeper, check out our guide on .

 Nailing System Design and Behavioral Interviews